 Beyond the more museum-like brick buildings in St John’s in Antigua, there are lots of colorful structures.
 Mostly wooden, these buildings in St John’s Antigua are being used as schools, shops, offices, and residential homes.
 Colorful buildings include the St John’s Catholic Primary school, just around the corner from the Antigua & Barbuda Government House, which is pretty in pink!
 Closer to the waterfront is a cluster of buildings on St Mary’s Street, including Mitchell A. Michael, Hadeed Phillips Store, Batik Caribella, Rain Boutique, and Jadine Court & Hemingways Restaurant, etc. Another favorite is the Radio Shack building with a masonry ground floor and a wooden second floor with beautiful shutters.
 They are all traditional and what I’ve come to expect when exploring a Caribbean city steeped in rich history!

 Address: Redcliffe Quay, St. John’s, Antigua | Website

-BONUS: If you visit St John’s Antigua on a Saturday morning, would also recommend checking out the Heritage Market which is located on Market Street.
-Caribbean markets are quite lively on Saturday mornings and so at Heritage Market, you’ll find lots of local vendors from all over Antigua selling a range of fruits and vegetables including the Antigua black pineapple.
+BONUS: If you visit St John’s Antigua on a Saturday morning, I would also recommend checking out the Heritage Market, which is located on Market Street.
+Caribbean markets are quite lively on Saturday mornings, and so at Heritage Market, you’ll find lots of local vendors from all over Antigua selling a range of fruits and vegetables, including the Antigua black pineapple.
 Mixed in are vendors selling a variety of crafts and souvenirs.
-You’ll also get to see the colorful monument for Sir Vere Cornwall Bird who became the first Prime Minister of Antigua & Barbuda after independence from Britain in 1981.
+You’ll also get to see the colorful monument for Sir Vere Cornwall Bird, who became the first Prime Minister of Antigua & Barbuda after independence from Britain in 1981.